 All staff have a clear role to play in acknowledging, challenging and eliminating harassment.
 The University is committed to acting positively to resolve issues of harassment and bullying and is involved in a programme of staff training to heighten awareness about these important matters and to contribute to their prevention.
 Staff also have access to a number of online training courses on bullying and harassment through the Staff Development website: http://www.lboro.ac.uk/services/sd/courses/a-z/.

-Any individual who wishes to find out more about harassment or bullying, its impact, strategies for prevention, including training, or publications available, should contact the Confide Coordinator or the Staff Development Adviser (Equality & Diversity) for further information.
+Any individual who wishes to find out more about harassment or bullying, its impact, strategies for prevention, or publications available, should contact The Employee Assistance Programme (EAP) for further information.

 Harassment or bullying can take many forms, often involving the abuse of power or position and may be a single event, sporadic events or a continuing process.
 Both harassment and bullying refer to behaviours which, deliberately or otherwise, are hostile and/or offensive to the recipient or others and which unreasonably interfere with an individual’s work, academic performance or social life.
 Harassment or bullying may involve apparently insignificant acts which cumulatively create an intimidating environment that undermines the integrity or dignity of the individual.
 Unacceptable behaviour ranges from violence and threats to ignoring people.
 In all cases, harassment and bullying are unwelcome and can make an individual feel uncomfortable, unsafe, frightened or embarrassed.
 Such behaviours may be expressed verbally or non-verbally via traditional or electronic communications, or by physical actions.
 The common link is that the behaviour is unwanted by the recipient or others, is unwarranted by the relationship and would be regarded as harassment or bullying by any reasonable person.
 Examples of types of behaviour covered by this policy are given below.
 The list is not intended to be exclusive and other issues could form the basis of a harassment case.